elimc/jumpstart-vvv/README.md

 The network configuration picks an IP of 192.168.50.4.
 It could cause conflicts on your existing network if you *are* on a 192.168.50.x subnet already.
 You can configure any IP address in the `Vagrantfile` and it will be used on the next `vagrant up`

 VVV relies on the stability of both Vagrant and Virtualbox.
 These caveats are common to Vagrant environments and are worth noting:
-* If the directory VVV is inside of is moved once provisioned (`vagrant-local`), it may break.
+* If the directory **jVVV** is inside of is moved once provisioned (`vagrant-local`), it may break.
     * If `vagrant destroy` is used before moving, this should be fine.
-* If Virtualbox is uninstalled, VVV will break.
+* If Virtualbox is uninstalled, **jVVV** will break.
-* If Vagrant is uninstalled, VVV will break.
+* If Vagrant is uninstalled, **jVVV** will break.

-The default memory allotment for the VVV virtual machine is 1024MB.
+The default memory allotment for the **jVVV** virtual machine is 1024MB.
 If you would like to raise or lower this value to better match your system requirements, a [guide to changing memory size](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Customising-your-Vagrant's-attributes-and-parameters) is in the wiki.

 ### Credentials and Such